-Who’s ready for some delightful reading?
 I am!
-And I’m offering you a listing of The Caldecott Medal Winners and Honor Recipients through the years.
+And I’m offering you our favorite of The Caldecott Medal Winners and Honor Recipients through the years.

 Description: Ed Emberley won the 1968 Caldecott Medal for his bold illustrations for Barbara Emberley’s jaunty adaptation of the cumulative folk song about seven soldiers who build a magnificent cannon and Drummer Hoff, who fires it off.